Public Deliberation on Gene Editing in the Wild

 Initiatives are being developed to use gene editing technologies to modify populations of insects and other wild organisms, in some cases by creating and releasing large numbers of them and in some cases by means of gene drives that might force a modification from a few individual organisms through a population.
 The proposals have significant potential benefits, risks, and uncertainties, both for human welfare and for aspects of the shared environment that are valued in themselves.
-Given the values at stake, commentators have argued that the proposals require public engagement and that such engagement should be deliberative — giving the public a chance to think collectively about the proposals — and occur not only in communities where organisms might be released but also broadly, perhaps even nationally or internationally.
+Given the values at stake, most commentators hold that the proposals require public engagement that takes a deliberative form — giving the public a chance to learn and think collectively about the proposals and shape policy decisions.
+A 2016 report from the National Academies of Sciences, Engineering, and Medicine argued that such engagement should in communities where organisms might be released, among larger groups of stakeholders, and among broader publics.

 This project examined two overarching questions: For what kinds of proposals to modify wild populations is deliberation by broader publics appropriate?
 (2) How should deliberation be designed and conducted for broader publics?

 The work produced in this project finds that all proposals to engage in gene editing in the wild remain appropriate candidates for deliberation by broader publics.
 Although proposals that are more technologically novel, risky, uncertain, and controversial are obvious candidates for deliberation by broader publics, none can easily be excluded.
 In fact, if deliberation by broader publics were aimed at developing general principles for governance of gene editing in the wild, including a wide assortment of different kinds of proposals would likely help inform the deliberation.